-Let’s look at both scenarios and then compare some actual figures.
-You can compare figures for your own personal scenario using the IR35 Taxes Calculator.
+Let’s look at both tax scenarios and then compare some actual income figures.
+You can compare figures for your own personal contractor earnings using the IR35 Taxes Calculator.

 Contractors outside IR35 typically use a limited company structure for their payments.
 They pay themselves a low salary with the rest paid in dividends.